Cadasta/django-tutelary/docs/source/usage/quick-example.rst

   from django.core.urlresolvers import reverse_lazy
-  import django.views.generic.edit as edit from tutelary.mixins import PermissionRequiredMixin from .models import Organisation
+  import django.views.generic.edit as edit from tutelary.mixins import PermissionRequiredMixin from .models import Organization

-  class OrganisationDelete(PermissionRequiredMixin,
+  class OrganizationDelete(PermissionRequiredMixin,
                            edit.DeleteView):
-      model = Organisation
+      model = Organization
-      success_url = reverse_lazy('organisation-list')
+      success_url = reverse_lazy('organization-list')
       permission_required = 'org.delete'

 Here, we use a normal Django class-based view and mix in django-tutelary's ``PermissionRequiredMixin``.
-This mixin uses the ``permission_required`` attribute on the ``OrganisationDelete`` view to determine which django-tutelary action this view corresponds to.
+This mixin uses the ``permission_required`` attribute on the ``OrganizationDelete`` view to determine which django-tutelary action this view corresponds to.
-If a user attempts to delete an organisation, the user's associated permission set (generated from the policies assigned to the user) is used to determine whether the ``org.delete`` action is allowed on the organisation in question.
+If a user attempts to delete an organization, the user's associated permission set (generated from the policies assigned to the user) is used to determine whether the ``org.delete`` action is allowed on the organization in question.
 If the action is *allowed*, view processing proceeds as normal.
 If the action is *denied*, a ``PermissionDenied`` exception is raised.